 Disney, the ultimate Mickey Mouse company, is a goliath of popular culture.
-From Daffy Duck to Tony Stark via Darth Vader and Buzz Lightyear, Disney owns it all.
+From Donald Duck to Tony Stark via Darth Vader and Buzz Lightyear, Disney owns it all.
 So what can we each learn from Disney’s films in terms of employability and career development?
 Careers Coach and our resident ‘Mouseketeer’ Evelyn Bell-Jones gives us eight career lessons we can learn from Disney.

 I have always been a massive Disney fan.